alexandros-lekkas/ibee-opencv-facial-recognition/README.md

-# IB Extended Essay Legacy Facial Recognition
+# IBEE OpenCV Facial Recognition
+## The code for my IB Diploma Extended Essay on legacy facial recognition using OpenCV in Python

 A comparison of legacy facila recognition on different CPU architecture